velis74/django-project-base/README.rst

 JS code is present in src directory.
 For web UI components library vuejs(https://vuejs.org/) is used.
-Components are built as Vue global components(https://vuejs.org/v2/guide/components.html) with inline templates.
+Components are built as Vue global components(https://vuejs.org/v2/guide/components.html) with x-templates.
 Templates are present in templates directory.

 When developing webpack development server expects that service which provides data runs on host http://127.0.0.1:8000.
 This can be changed in webpack.config.js file.